Music videos are shaping up to become a powerful art form for the Indian independent music industry. The strides

 8. Komorebi – Little One

 Tarana Marwah’s solo-project Komorebi has been an outgrowth of the producer essentially geeking out over Japanese culture.
 The project serves as her muse for the convolutions of life, an emotional outlet of sorts.
 On ‘Little One’, a track that Tarana holds close to the heart given that it is an ode to her younger brother, she assembles surreal melodies into bite-sized arrangements.
 Tarana took this track to Misha Ghose and team who have translated her ideas beautifully into the film it is today.
 The aesthetic is dissolved and blurry, suggestive of a lost memory.
-The idea inoculates your head and tugs at the heartstrings – the dolls, toys, pencil markings, cobwebs, paper boats reminiscent of a childhood we’re all nostalgic for.
+The idea inoculates your head and tugs at the heartstrings – the dolls, toys, pencil markings, cobwebs, paper boats reminiscent of

 7. Aerate Sound – Mages